 But even though there are plenty of people flocking to Broadway in the spring, there are still plenty of Broadway tickets available this spring.
 With so many shows going on, there's something for everyone, from classic musicals and plays to adventurous stand-up comedy to burlesque.

 Read on to learn about the Broadway and Off-Broadway theatre opening in April.
 Many shows that started up last month have their official opening nights in April and continue performances through the month, so check out our list of New York theatre in March for even more shows to see this spring.

-Broadway shows in April April is one of the busiest months of the Broadway season.
+April is one of the busiest months of the Broadway season.
 It almost seems like there's a new Broadway show opening every day.
-That's not quite true, but there are enough new shows that you can go to the theatre twice a week and not see the same premiere twice.
-Check out the Broadway shows beginning performances in April.
+That's not quite true, but there are enough new shows — including shows from March that officially open in April — that you can go to the theatre twice a week and not see the same premiere twice.
+Check out the Broadway shows gearing up in April.

 Get tickets to a Broadway show on New York Theatre Guide.

 Revenge is a dish best served with barbecue sauce in this Pulitzer Prize-winning comedy.
 Playwright James Ijames flips the story of Hamlet on its head, setting the action at a lively cookout where Black, queer college kid Juicy hesitates to avenge his father with murder — but what's the alternative?

 Laura Linney and Jessica Hecht make a perfect pair in this new play by Pulitzer Prize winner David Auburn.
 As the U.S. celebrates its Bicentennial, two women in Ohio form an unlikely bond and help each other navigate motherhood, ambition, and intimacy.